Russ and I are coming up on our 34th anniversary, which makes me feel like I really know what I’m doing marriage-wise.

 2. Love my neighbor as myself.

 Russ is the closest ” neighbor” I have – so close he sleeps next to me each night.
-I can love him more than myself in big ways, like encouraging him to trek Machu Picchu this summer with some of our big kids.
+I can love him more than myself in big ways, like encouraging him to trek Machu Picchu with some of our big kids.
 I can also love him more than myself in tiny ways that make a difference, such as offering to pick up a child when he was planning on it, making a favorite meal, or even being the one to get out of bed to take care of a child’s need.

 3. Give each other breaks.